 The client was very excited and took home all the various price sheets and floor plans offered by the builder to look over.
 After about three days she decided to visit the presentation center to finalize her purchase.
 She refused the help of any Realtor and it did seem like a good investment at the time being.
 She took possession of the condo nearly a year later and believed that she bought a good investment which will appreciate in value.

-Fast forward in time to August 2012; at this point the client decided that she wants to sell her unit and capitalize on her gains.
+Fast forward in time to August 2012; at this point, the client decided that she wants to sell her unit and capitalize on her gains.
 She contacted me and wanted to list her property for sale.
-I conducted a CMA (comparative market analysis) and the results were shocking to say the least.
+I conducted a CMA (comparative market analysis) and the results were shocking, to say the least.
 Similar units in the building, on a higher floor (keeping in mind that there is a $1000 floor premium) were selling for the same price and even a little cheaper ($4000-$5000) than what she had paid for two years ago.
 This means that by the time she pays the real estate agents, the lawyer fees and land transfer tax she will be in the negative as much as $23,000.

 Why The Client Lost $23,000

-No Qualified Realtor – The number one reason why this client lost money on her pre-construction condo is because she had no qualified Realtor representing her when she initially purchased the condo.
+No Qualified Realtor – The number one reason why this client lost money on her pre-construction condo is that she had no qualified Realtor representing her when she initially purchased the condo.
 I cannot stress enough the importance of this point.
-If she contacted a real estate agent who specializes in pre-construction condos prior to visiting the sales center, the Realtor would have explained to her, that the unit she purchased would have NOT been the best for short term investment purposes.
-The project was already complete, the selection was very poor and the prices at the time where simply too high.
+If she contacted a real estate agent who specializes in pre-construction condos prior to visiting the sales center, the Realtor would have explained to her, that the unit she purchased would have NOT been the best for short-term investment purposes.
+The project was already complete, the selection was very poor and the prices at the time were simply too high.
 A good Realtor would have taken her to other nearby projects where clients have now walked away with positive cash flow.
-Also, she did not know that a Realtor was free of charge to her since, the builder makes this payment.
+Also, she did not know that a Realtor was free of charge to her since the builder makes this payment.
 Another point that is important to make is that having an agent who has access to VIP sale events, ends up saving you even more money.
 For more on this subject, please be sure to read this post.

 Disclaimer: I should also add that by “Qualified Realtor” I do not mean your friend who is a real estate agent and advertises pre-construction condos on craigslist.
 By qualified, I mean someone who has a president’s club agent status with the builder and has a proven track record with references.
 It seems more than ever that many real estate agents want to appear to be qualified, but the moment you ask them complex legal questions about a pre-construction condo (such as closing costs, caps and parking ownership rights) they are completely lost.
 Ask yourself this question – are you more concerned about your investment or your Realtor/friend’s commission?
 Think twice before you decide who to work with.